๐Ÿ‘ท๐Ÿปโ€โ™€๏ธIntro to Civil Engineering

 Why This Matters

-Building codes aren't just bureaucratic paperwork—they're the foundation of everything you'll do as a civil engineer.
+Building codes aren't just bureaucratic paperwork.
+They're the foundation of everything you'll do as a civil engineer.
 When you're tested on this material, you're being evaluated on your understanding of how regulations interact, why certain standards exist, and which code applies to which situation.
-The exam loves to present scenarios where you need to identify the correct regulatory framework, so understanding the purpose behind each code is just as important as knowing its name.
+Exams love to present scenarios where you need to identify the correct regulatory framework, so understanding the purpose behind each code is just as important as knowing its name.

 These regulations demonstrate core engineering principles: life safety, structural adequacy, accessibility, and sustainability.
-They represent decades of lessons learned from failures—fires, collapses, and disasters that shaped modern practice.
+They represent decades of lessons learned from failures like fires, collapses, and natural disasters that shaped modern practice.
 Don't just memorize acronyms; know what problem each code solves and how they work together to create safe, functional buildings.

 Life Safety and Fire Protection